 An AAC device helps people who can’t rely on speech to communicate.
 “Augmentative and alternative communication” (AAC) is an umbrella term that covers many methods that either support or replace spoken communication.
 You might not know this, but you use AAC every day!
 Passing someone a note, waving goodbye, pointing to something, and giving a thumbs-up without speaking are all forms of AAC.

-Who qualifies for an AAC device?
+Who can use an AAC communication device?

 Some people use AAC temporarily after surgery or a medical event, such as a stroke or brain injury, until their communication skills are restored.
 Some people use AAC long-term from childhood due to a diagnosis such as cerebral palsy or autism.
+While not a full list, people who can benefit from AAC may include those with:

 Types and examples of AAC devices